RikyTales/emoteSolitaire/README.md

 https://rikytales.github.io/emoteSolitaire/?channel=CHANNEL
-You can add the a bg=none parameter to have a transparent background
+You can add a bg=none parameter to have a transparent background
 https://rikytales.github.io/emoteSolitaire/?channel=CHANNEL&bg=none